-Despite limits on the number of participants, Dungeness crab fisheries are derbies in which nearly all legal-size crabs are caught in a matter of weeks, and catch rates plummet rapidly as fishers deplete the population.
+Despite limits on the number of participants, Dungeness crab fisheries are derbies in which nearly all legal-size crabs are caught in a matter of weeks, and catch rates decline rapidly as fishers deplete the population.
 Most fishers exit before the fishery legally closes and participate in other fisheries or outside work.
-The timing of this exit varies substantially due to variability in the opening dates, abundance of crab, and individual cost incentives.
+The timing of this exit varies substantially among years due to variability in the opening dates, abundance of crab, and individual cost incentives.
 Crab recruitment is largely driven by environmental conditions during the larval phase, and they display little to no stock-recruit relationship (cite), so we modeled recruitment as a random lognormal variable with temporal autocorrelation to emulate observed regime-like patterns, described below.
-The biomass available to the fishery is simply the year’s recruitment.
-We assume crab fisheries open on December 1 (beginning of the model year) and close on August 14.
+The biomass available to the fishery is simply that corresponding to the year’s recruitment.
+We assume crab fisheries open on December 1 (start of the model year) and close on August 14.

 Salmon fisheries are also highly variable and have been subject to several large closures in recent years designed to protect threatened or endangered wild stocks that mix with the hatchery fish that make up most of the ocean fishery harvest (Richerson and Holland 2017, Richerson et al. 2018).
 Because the majority of the ocean salmon harvest is of hatchery origin, biomass available to the fishery depends mainly on hatchery production and ocean survival rates (cite).
 Note many smolts are trucked directly to the estuary, eliminating variability in freshwater survival (cite).
 Thus, salmon availability also does not follow a stock-recruit relationship, and we again modeled recruitment as a random lognormal variable with temporal autocorrelation where biomass available to the fishery is equal to recruitment.
 We assume salmon fisheries open on May 1 and close on October 31.

 The groundfish fishery is relatively stable in comparison to crab and salmon, as it targets longer-lived species and exerts much lower fishing mortality rates (e.g., Johnson et al. 2015).
-Because groundfish are subject to depletion across years, we modeled the populations using a delay-difference model, described in detail X. Groundfish fisheries operate year-round.
+Because groundfish are subject to depletion across years, we modeled the populations using a delay-difference model, described below.
+Groundfish fisheries operate year-round.

 Fishery participation model

-Each week of the year, vessels in the model considered their costs and anticipated revenue and decided whether it would be profitable to fish.
+Each week of the year, vessels in the model each consider their costs and anticipated revenue and decide whether it would be profitable to fish.
 If it was profitable to fish in more than one fishery, they also chose which fishery to participate in.